galetaire/spahousing/README.md

 A mirror site is available on the [Handshake](https://handshake.org/) DNS root zone: "http://spain.galetaire/".
 Note that for resolving the handshake DNS you will need a resolver since most browsers today do not support it, consider using Fingertip:
 * https://github.com/imperviousinc/fingertip

+# License

+All the self-made content is released under the terms of the _Creative Commons Attribution-ShareAlike 4.0 International Public License_.
+Consider that there is a lot of public domain data, and you do not have to comply with the license for elements of the material in the public domain.
+For more information, see https://creativecommons.org/licenses/by-sa/4.0/legalcode.